 Based on industry feedback, Gold Class requirements include scaling based on the shop size.
 Scalability to the shop size ensures every shop has an equal percentage of trained professionals.

-In the example pictured above, a shop employs two estimators, three nonstructural technicians, four structural technicians, and two refinish technicians.
+In the example pictured, a shop employs two estimators, three nonstructural technicians, four structural technicians, and four refinish technicians.

 For this example one out of the two estimators need to complete ProLevel 2, two of the three nonstructural technicians need to complete ProLevel 2, all four structural technicians need to complete ProLevel 2, and two of the refinishers, need to complete ProLevel 2 for the scaling Gold Class requirements.
 Watch this video to learn about scaling.